 - documents showing employment or business activities for 12 months before lodging an application

-- potential employment offers after course completion
+- potential employment offers including salary and other benefits, after course completion

 - income tax return or bank statements

-Include as much information as possible in your GTE statement to help give us a full view of your situation.
+Include as much information and evidence as possible in your GTE statement to help give us a full view of your situation.
 This will help us make a decision on your student visa application.
 Otherwise, we might need to ask you for more information, delaying our decision on your visa application.

 How we assess your GTE statement